Former Ghosn deputy set for U.S. return after suspended sentence | Business

 Kelly testified that his only intent was to give Ghosn, who was also the chief executive at Renault, a compensation package that would dissuade him from defecting to a rival automaker.
 Bill Hagerty, a U.S. Senator from Kelly's home state Tennessee, said he planned to welcome his constituent at the airport.

-Ghosn is beyond the reach of Japanese prosecutors after fleeing to Lebanon in 2019 hidden in a box on a private jet.
+Ghosn is beyond the reach of Japanese prosecutors after while in Lebanon.
 He is unable to leave without risking arrest.
 In addition to the charge of hiding his earnings, Ghosn is also accused of enriching himself at his employer's expense through $5 million of payments to a Middle East car dealership, and for temporarily transferring personal investment losses to his former employer's books.

 Ghosn has denied all the accusations against him. ($1 = 115.5900 yen)